umulmrum/holiday/README.md

 ------------------------

 - Easter Sunday/Ostersonntag and Whit Sunday/Pfingstsonntag are not public holidays in most states.
-- Every sunday is a public holiday in Hesse.
+- Every Sunday is a public holiday in Hesse.
 - Assumption/Mariä Himmelfahrt is a public holiday in about 1700 of about 2000 communities in Bavaria.
 This is implemented as a partial holiday, so you might want to add your logic that filters this date.
 - In Bavaria schools are closed on Assumption Day and on Repentance and Prayer Day.
 There is no special handling of